Raise your hand if you’ve ever googled your way into an obsessive parenting frenzy.

 Finding Credible Sources of Information

-Yes, the Internet can provide useful information and right when you truly need it, but it’s important to be sure that the sites are credible.
+Yes, the internet can provide useful information and right when you truly need it, but it’s important to be sure that the sites are credible.
 For example, pregnant women hear a lot about what to eat and what not to eat.
 Some reasons behind the dietary rules are obvious, like adverse effects from alcohol or too much caffeine.
 Others may be a little more confusing, such as why to avoid soft cheeses and certain types of fish.
-Ask your doctor to recommend some information sources and if you do come across information that looks valuable, check to see where they got their information.
-This Food Safety Guide for Pregnant Women is a great example.
-Not only is it simplifying dense information, it also has its sources listed at the bottom of the page.
+Ask your midwife or doctor to recommend information sources, and if you come across information that looks valuable, check to see where they got their information.

 Sometimes just getting the thought out of your head and down onto paper can provide some relief from worry.
 Then, the next time you see your doctor, bring your list of questions.
 Talking to your doctor and having that open communication is key in making your transition into motherhood as smooth as possible.